Brazzaville to Kinshasa River Crossing – 7 Easy Steps

 Give your passport to the guys in this office and pay them 16,400 CFA (USD 28.00) for the ticket.
-Stand and wait near this office and within ten minutes, our passport, ticket for the ferry and tax receipts are returned to us.
-Move towards the right-hand side where there are policemen sat here.
+Stand and wait near this office and within ten minutes, our passport, ticket for the ferry, and tax receipts are returned to us.
+Move towards the right-hand side where there are policemen sitting here.

 Continue walking forward and on the left, there is an immigration office.
-Walk inside and take a blue departure slip and complete.
+Walk inside and take a blue departure slip and complete it.
 Our fixer then gave our passports with our completed blue slips to the immigration officer and slipped him some cash.